 - The cost of writing a will can range significantly depending on the complexity of your situation.
 It can cost anywhere from a few hundred dollars to thousands of dollars.

 Term Life insurance:

 Life insurance provides your beneficiaries with a payout in the event of your death.
 Families and individuals can choose between whole/permanent life insurance and term life insurance.
 However, the majority of Americans and young families opt for term life insurance because it is the more affordable option.
 Term life insurance is also advisable if your main objective is to replace lost income in the event of your death and not as a savings/investment strategy or for tax planning.
 In 20 Ways to Save on Life Insurance I provided some tips on lowering life insurance costs for all individuals.
-Now, I will address what to consider when getting term life insurance for individual(s) with dependant children.
+Now, I will address what to consider when getting term life insurance for individual(s) with dependent children.

 At least three factors should be considered when discussing term life insurance: payout amount, length/term of insurance and riders.
 Disclaimer: This information is intended to be for general use.
 You should speak with an insurance expert for professional advice.